 The Society for Door Step Schools (DSS) has been taking education to the doorstep of underprivileged children since 1988-89 in Mumbai and 1993 in Pune.
-Through various programs DSS tries to reach the often forgotten children from the marginalized sections of society like children of construction labourers, pavement dwellers and many others.
-These children are enrolled to Government schools and taught basic literacy and mathematics skills at our centers through various innovative and creative teaching methods.
-Our teachers are regularly trained and their skills are further honed at DSS Training Center – “Parivartan” which stands as the backbone of DSS since 2007.
+Through various programs DSS tries to reach the often forgotten children from the marginalised sections of society particularly children of families employed at construction sites, brick-kilns and children of nomadic communities engaged in their traditional occupations such as street performers, artisans etc. These children are enrolled to Government schools and taught basic literacy and numeracy skills at our centres through innovative and creative teaching methods.

 To take education to the door step of these children it is important to identify them first.
 In November 2011, Door Step School therefore launched a campaign – Every Child Counts (ECC), to survey and enrol all 6-7 year old out of school children in school, in the city of Pune.
 During this program it was observed that there was a lack of awareness among parents about educating their children.
 They had to be educated about their responsibilities towards their children’s education and the needs of a school going child and addressing those through actions and resources within their means.
 Hence another program, Parents’ Participation in Children’s Education (PPCE) was started to increase parent’s involvement.

 While working in ECC and PPCE programs we always come across children who have dropped out from school.
 Children often start losing interest in studies from 7th or 8th grade as they find it difficult to cope up with subjects like English, Mathematics and Science.